phoenixtreesky7/iders_dehazing/README.md

 Long Xu, Dong Zhao, Yihua Yan, Jie Chen, Lingyu Duan

-This work has been submited.
+This work has been accepted by Information Sciences, 2019.
 If you have any interesting problems on our work, we sincerely welcome your valuable advises, and you can email us by:

 dzhao@nao.cas.cn | lxu@nao.cas.cn | zhaodong_biti@163.com